Early Payout Calculator Guide

-Upon opening the calculator we are presented with the usual back/lay calculator which we need to fill in by entering our BACK and LAY odds as well as the back stake and commission rate when we placed the initial bet.
+Upon opening the calculator you will be presented with the usual back/lay calculator which you need to fill in by entering your BACK and LAY odds, as well as the back stake and commission rate when you placed the initial bet.

-We now enter the the current exchange BACK odds of our team into the early payout calculator.
+To do this, enter the current exchange BACK odds of your team into the early payout calculator.

-This will immediately tell us the back stake to play on our team and our profit we lock in by placing this exchange back bet!
+This will immediately tell you the back stake to bet on your team, and your profit locked in by placing the exchange back bet!

-Example - If Man City have gone 2 goals up and the bookmaker has paid out into your £150 winnings, then select YES as shown below.
-If the current BACK odds on Man City were 1.2, then enter 1.2.
+Example - Man City have gone 2 goals up and the bookmaker has paid out into your £150 winnings.
+Now enter the current exchange BACK odds on Man City.
+If this is 1.2, then enter 1.2.

 If Current Back Odds Are Very Low

-In this situation, I would recommend hoping that the opponents get 1 goal back and then cash out if the back odds are reasonable.
+In this situation, I would recommend leaving the bet and hoping that the opponents get 1 goal back and then cash out if the back odds are reasonable.